 - When it comes to shade trees that will be large upon maturity, plant them 15 to 20 feet away from your home's structure for best results; this includes corners.

 - When it comes to smaller, decorative trees, such as crape myrtles, they can be planted closer to your home; these trees are best when it comes to providing shade against walls and windows.

 - Don't forget about that outside AC unit - smaller trees can provide enough shade to reduce the temperature inside your home by a few degrees.
 Just make sure you don't restrict the air flow.

-What about vines?
 Well, there's a reason they're so popular.
 Not only do they look really nice (as long as they're not totally out of control), they can help provide similar thermal effects when allowed to grow against the walls of your home.
 You'll get insulation in the winter and protection from the summer sun.
 If you're not too keen on the idea of a vine growing wildly against the side of your house, consider investing in a trellis.
-Just make sure you're giving them proper supervision and care, as you want to save on energy costs - not attract termites.
+Just make sure you're giving them proper supervision and care.
+You want to save on energy costs - not attract termites.

 (Ivy.
 It's like giving your home a hug.)

 Landscaping looks great, and it can save you money.

 Do you know what else can save you money?
 The local, trusted company for AC repair Dallas chooses time and time again.
 Yep, that's us.
 Here at Reliant Air Conditioning, we can help you solve those air conditioner problems with the most professional AC repair and replacement you'll find in the DFW Metroplex.
 If you're in need of a heating and air conditioning company who cares about its customers like you're one of our own, contact us today!